Scott Disick, Sofia Richie Dating: Playboy ‘In Love’ With Teen Model, Kourtney Kardashian Thinks It’s Fake?

 In fact, a new report now revealed that Scott Disick has been telling his friends that he is “in love” with Sofia Richie.
 While this is such a big deal coming from a full-fledged playboy, Kourtney Kardashian is talking all the rumors with “a grain of salt.”

-Although the eldest of the Kardashian-Jenner clan appears to have finally moved on from Scott Disick, the said report noted that she is worried that the father of her three children, 7-year-old Mason, 5-year-old Penelope, and 2-year-old Reign, will do something drastic, like eloping with Sofia Richie, “just for the pure shock value and attention.”
+Although the eldest of the Kardashian-Jenner clan appears to have finally moved on from Scott Disick, the report noted that she is worried that the father of her three children, 7-year-old Mason, 5-year-old Penelope, and 2-year-old Reign, will do something drastic, like eloping with Sofia Richie, “just for the pure shock value and attention.”

 It can be recalled that when Scott Disick hooked up with Bella Thorne back in May, Kim and Khloe Kardashian believed that it was just his desperate effort to show Kourtney that he has moved on.
-The 38-year-old reality star was enjoying her new romance with model and former boxer, Younes Bendjima, and her sisters believe that “Lord Disick” was just trying to get her attention.
+The 38-year-old reality star was enjoying her new romance with model and former boxer Younes Bendjima, and her sisters believe that “Lord Disick” was just trying to get her attention.

 This is probably the reason why Kourtney Kardashian is not taking Scott Disick and Sofia Richie’s relationship too seriously.
 There is a chance that he’s just doing it to make her jealous despite reports that he is already falling for the teen model.